 Coverage Under Zero Depreciation Insurance:

-- Only available for cars up to 5 years old: Generally, zero-depreciation add-ons are offered for new cars or vehicles less than five years old.
+- Only available for cars up to 5 years old

 Example Scenario: Zero Depreciation Insurance Coverage